prohea/Regex/Develop/gist-template.md

 Can also match more than a single group, like both (Testing|tests) and (123)

 # Bracket Expressions
+Brackets indicate a set of characters to match.
+Any individual character between the brackets will match, and you can also use a hyphen to define a set.

 # Greedy and Lazy Match
 ```+``` Matches __one__ or __more__ characters.
 This *quantifier* is considered __*greedy*__ by default.
 Example: